President Trump Is Having a Sour Christmas

 President Donald Trump appears to be having a sour holiday that includes angry tweets, rants about Democrats while the country endures a partial government shutdown and a phone call with a 7-year-old in which he questioned the existence of Santa Claus.

 The President’s troubles came to a head Tuesday when he attacked Democrats over the government shutdown, despite his claims that he wouldn’t blame them for it.
-He also took shots at former FBI Director James Comey and the Federal Reserve’s decision to raise interest rates.
+He also took shots at former FBI Director James Comey and criticized the Federal Reserve’s decision to raise interest rates.

 Prior to Christmas Day, Trump complained about spending Christmas Eve “all alone” in the White House, following up a tweet with “poor me.”
 While his family went to Mar-a-Lago to celebrate the holiday, Trump stayed behind to deal with the shutdown.